 - Engine oil leaking onto the spark plugs from the valve cover.

 - Bad fuel injector.

-- Fuel injector not being activate by PCM or due to a short in the wiring.
+- Fuel injector not being activated by PCM or due to a short in the wiring.

 - Low engine compression.